Kronopt/FastaParser/.github/ISSUE_TEMPLATE/bug_report.md

 Describe the bug as precisely as possible.

 **Steps to Reproduce**
 List the steps that lead to the bug.
+Include code snippets.
 1. ...
 2. ...

 **Expected behavior**
 Describe what you expected to happen.

-**Screenshots**
+**Error Traceback**
-If applicable, add screenshots to help explain your problem.
+If applicable, show the full error traceback.

 **Additional context**
 Add any other context about the problem.